 Crystal – A high-quality glass containing at least 10% lead oxide.
 Lead added to the melt produces very clear glass resembling rock crystal.
 Crystal is colored by adding various metallic oxides to the melt.

 Cuff Bracelet –- A stiff, relatively wide bracelet.

 Cushion Cut – The stones are shaped like a cushion - they have a squarish shape that is rounded on the edges.
-These stones usually have facets similar to those of a brilliant cut stone.
+These stones usually have facets similar to those of a brilliant-cut stone.

 Die – A specialized tool used in manufacturing to cut or shape material using a press.
 Dies are generally customized to the item they are used to create.

-Die Striking – The classic method of manufacturing emblems, preferred when an emblem requires finer lines and crisper detail.
+Die Striking – The classic method of manufacturing emblems is preferred when an emblem requires finer lines and crisper detail.
 A paper design is translated into a solid metal die.
 A flat piece of metal, slightly larger than the emblem itself, is placed in a press and struck one or more times, depending on the depth of the die and the amount of detail.
-After the first striking, the metal emblem is annealed or re-softened so the material will flow easily into recessed areas of the die upon a second striking.
+After the first striking, the metal emblem is annealed or re-softened so the material will flow easily into recessed areas of the die upon a second strike.
 Once all detail is sharp and clear, excess metal is trimmed from the edges and the emblem is ready for finishing.